 34% of the top 50 U.S. retailers have reported poor forecasting accuracy.
 Considering a deviation of 1% in either over-forecasting or under-forecasting can cost a company thousands, or even millions of dollars, you have to wonder why?
-Only about 60% of the top retailers rate their demand forecasting software as “good” or “very good”.
+Only about 60% of the top retailers rate their inventory forecasting software as “good” or “very good”.
 Demand forecasting is a business function that grows more complex as your supply chain grows in complexity and magnitude.

 Demand forecasting is going to be a big data topic in 2019.
 Based on the struggles of big retailers, we expect new developments in this tech niche that can positively impact businesses of any size.
 In this in-depth article, we cover:

 - How demand forecasting helps you run a better business

 - Common demand forecasting models